LegitCoconut/os_project_real_time_transcription/README.md

 - **Database**: MongoDB
 - **State Management**: React Hooks (`useState`, `useEffect`, `useTransition`)
 - **Deployment**: Configured for Firebase App Hosting.

+## Contributing

+We welcome contributions to EchoVault!
+If you'd like to help improve the project, please follow these steps:

+1.  **Fork the repository** on GitHub.
+2.  **Create a new branch** for your feature or bug fix (`git checkout -b feature/your-feature-name`).
+3.  **Make your changes** and commit them with a clear and descriptive message.
+4.  **Push your branch** to your forked repository.
+5.  **Open a Pull Request** to the main project repository.

+We'll review your contribution and merge it if it aligns with the project's goals.
+Thank you for your interest in making EchoVault better!

 ## Project Authors